foundry-rs/book/src/reference/chisel/README.md

 This command will attempt to parse the interface of a verified contract @ `<addr>` from the Etherscan API.
 If successful, the interface will be inserted into the session source with the name `<name>`.

 At the moment, only interfaces of verified contracts on Ethereum mainnet can be fetched.
-In the future, Chisel will support fetching interfaces from multiple Etherscan-supported chains.
+In the future, Pilot will support fetching interfaces from multiple Etherscan-supported chains.

 `!edit`

 Open the current session's `run()` function in an editor.

-chisel will use the editor defined in the `$EDITOR` environment variable.
+pilot will use the editor defined in the `$EDITOR` environment variable.

 **Environment**